Bearer/bearer/docs/guides/shell-completion.md

 # Enabling shell completions

-Completions make it easier to use bearer on the command line.
+Completions make it easier to use Bearer on the command line.
 In this guide we will cover how to set everything up.

 ## Discover your current shell